0xOneBeing/AutoGit/README.md

 AutoGit is a shell script that automates the process of executing Git commands to add, commit, and push changes to a Git repository.

+## Requirements
+Meet this requirement ensures that AutoGit works smoothly on your system.
+1. Linux or Unix-like system: AutoGit is designed to run on any Linux or Unix-like system including macOS and several Linux distros not limited to Ubuntu, Kali Linux, centOS, Debian, etc. For Windows users, you can consider alternative means of getting Linux/Unix system and/or environment on your machine but using WSL which simplifies the process is highly recommended though only availble for recent versions of Windows 10 and totally supported on Windows 11.
+Check out (WSL) [https://learn.microsoft.com/en-us/windows/wsl/install].
+2. Git: AutoGit automates basic Git commands, therefore you must have Git installed on your system.
+Run `git --version` from your command line to confirm installation.
+If not already installed, kindly install it from the (official Git website) [https://git-scm.com].
+3. Bash Shell: AutoGit is a shell script written in Bash.
+Ensure that bash is available on your system.
+Most Linux distros come with Bash pre-installed.
+4. Internet connectivity:
+5. Permissions:

 ## Installation

 1. Clone the repository: `git clone https://github.com/OxOneBeing/autogit.git`